-Lulu’s (Gulf Shores): Lulu’s is both a place to eat and a place to play.
+Lulu’s Gulf Shores is both a place to eat and a place to play.
 This enormous outdoor restaurant founded by Jimmy Buffett’s sister has amazing seafood, cocktails, and live music, but also features an arcade and ropes course that is a must-do for kids.
 Expect very long lines for dinner in the summer – we found lunch time was much easier to find a table.

-The Park at OWA (Foley): The Park at OWA is a full sized amusement park offering 22 rides, from roller coasters to kiddie classics.
-At just $29.99 per person with discounts often available ($22.49 when purchased online in advance), the price is right too.
+Tropic Park Theme Park at OWA is a full sized amusement park offering 23 rides, from roller coasters to kiddie classics.
+At just $24.99 per person with discounts often available ($22.49 when purchased online in advance), the price is right too.
 There is an adjacent shopping and restaurant district as well.

-Alabama Gulf Coast Zoo (Gulf Shores): “The Little Zoo that Could” just a few minutes off the beach has a new larger location for 2020 and packs a pretty big punch.
+The Alabama Gulf Coast Zoo – better known as “The Little Zoo that Could” – is just a few minutes off the beach has a new larger location as of 2020 and packs a pretty big punch.

-Pirate & Princess Breakfast at the Hangout (Gulf Shores): The Hangout is a huge open air restaurant, bar, and entertainment complex in the dead center of Gulf Shores.
+The Hangout is a huge open air restaurant, bar, and entertainment complex in the dead center of Gulf Shores.
 Most mornings in summer, the restaurant offers a character breakfast featuring pirates and princesses that is perfect for families.
 Portions are hearty and the prices are pretty cheap ($19.99 for adults, $9.99 for kids 6-12, free for kids 5 & under).

 More Tips & Tricks for First Time Visitors to Gulf Shores & Orange Beach